RossGeerlings/webstor/README.md

                         file.
   --DELETE-RANGE RANGETODELETE, -mD RANGETODELETE
                         Delete scan range.
-  --IMPORT-ZONE-FILE IMPORTZONEFILE, -zI IMPORTZONEFILE
-                        Add domains for zone transfers from a file.
   --ADD-PATH PATHTOADD, -p PATHTOADD
                         Add paths for which to request and store responses besides '/'.